authzed/docs/CONTRIBUTING.md

 Before creating an issue, please check that an issue reporting the same problem does not already exist.
 To make the issue accurate and easy to understand, please try to create issues that are:

-- Unique -- do not duplicate existing bug report.
+- Unique -- do not duplicate an existing bug report.
   Duplicate bug reports will be closed.
 - Specific -- include as much details as possible: which version, what environment, what configuration, etc.
 - Reproducible -- include the steps to reproduce the problem.